victorvicto/myMiniCP/userguide/source/exercises.rst

 1. Build an optimistic profile of the resource consumption and check it does not exceed the capacity.
 2. Filter the earliest start of the activities such that they are not in conflict with the profile.

-Consider on next example the depicted activity that can be executed anywhere between the two brackets.
+Consider on the next example the depicted activity that can be executed anywhere between the two brackets.
 It can not execute at its earliest start since this would violate the capacity of the resource.